Ptruongg/Bio/README.md

 # Hey there!
 I'm Philip.
 Welcome to my page. 👋

 <p style="font-size: 1.5rem; font-weight: bold;">I am a full-stack Software Engineer from the Bay Area.
 I was working in Human Resources before I switched careers and transitioned into Software Engineering.
-My hobbies include weightlifting, playing video games, going to music festivals, and beiing active whether it's through hiking, rock climbing, or discovering new places to eat and drink! </p>
+My hobbies include weightlifting, playing video games, going to music festivals, and being active whether it's through hiking, rock climbing, or discovering new places to eat and drink! </p>

 </br>